QuentinRa/blog.quentinra.dev/games/_knowledge/game-design/index.md

 * What are the obstacles to the goal?
   * Traps
   * Enemies
 * Can the player die?
 How would he get a "Game over"?
-Is there "save points"?
+Are there "save points"?
 * What kind of graphics are you planning to use?
 Something realist, or more something fantasist?

 📚 Take inspiration from other successful games.